CiscoDevNet/monitoring-as-code/ECS/README.md

 Policies are JSON documents in AWS that, when attached to an identity or resource, define their permissions.
 This is how all the requests in AWS are authorized (answers the question: do I have permissions?, while authentication is a process of verifying the identity of a person or device e.g. when you sign in with your username and password).

-We are going to be need to be allowed to fetch the created secret, and in case that we already do not have a IAM role ready for a CloudFormation stack, we are going to need to create a policy to attach to it's IAM Role.
+We are going to need to be allowed to fetch the created secret, and in case that we already do not have an IAM role ready for a CloudFormation stack, we are going to need to create a policy to attach to its IAM Role.

 An IAM role is an IAM identity that you can create in your account that has specific permissions.
 More about IAM Roles can be found [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).